-Since 2015, St. Lucia-born chef Nina Compton has been cooking up contemporary Caribbean dishes, including conch croquettes, crispy snapper collar with fermented chilis, jerk chicken, and curried goat.
+Since 2015, St. Lucia-born chef Nina Compton has been cooking contemporary Caribbean dishes, including conch croquettes, crispy snapper collars with fermented chilis, jerk chicken, and curried goat.

 The soursop semifreddo with coconut dessert is a light, refreshing end to any meal.

-If you prefer something cooked, the menu includes snacks like crawfish croquettes and hushpuppies, small plates of catfish and lamb skewers, as well as heavier dishes like grilled tuna, hanger steak, and Louisiana shrimp roll.
+The menu includes snacks like crawfish croquettes and hushpuppies, small plates of catfish, and lamb skewers.
+Heavier dishes include grilled tuna, hanger steak, and Louisiana shrimp roll.

 Willing to share?
-There is a 22-ounce ribeye and whole grilled fish available, too.
+Try the 22-ounce ribeye or whole grilled fish.

-During my visit, I ordered the daily special — grilled Mahi with orzo and mushrooms, and the key lime pie with buttermilk chantilly for dessert.
+On my visit, I ordered the daily special -- grilled Mahi with orzo and mushrooms and key lime pie with buttermilk Chantilly for dessert.

 800 Magazine Street, Central Business District, pecherestaurant.com